 How many hours a week do I need to set aside for in-class course work and independent study?

-Students can expect to devote eight to ten hours a week to their studies in the Core Program.
+Students can expect to devote eight to ten hours a week to their studies in the Program.

 How can I get a Project Management Professional (PMP)® certification?